vibe007/Denoising_MC_Renders_Diffusion/README.md

 ## Training and Inference
-- We trained with batch size 12, which fit on a single A40 GPU.
+- We trained with batch size 12, which fits on a single A40 GPU.
 - **Training command:**

 ```shell